I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fcb/nf-fcb-rxfinalizevnetroot.md

 <p><b>RxFinalizeVNetRoot</b> will call the <b>MRxFinalizeVNetRoot</b> routine provided by the network mini-redirector to finalize the V_NET_ROOT before the memory for the V_NET_ROOT structure will be released. </p>

-<p>The <b>RxFinalizeVNetRoot</b> routine is not normally called by network mini-redirector drivers directly.
-RDBSS calls this routine internally when the reference count on the V_NET_ROOT is decremented to 1. </p>

-<p><b>RxFinalizeVNetRoot</b> is also called by the <b>RxFinalizeConnection</b> routine if the <i>Level</i> parameter to <b>RxFinalizeConnection</b> is set to <b>TRUE</b>. <b>RxFinalizeConnection</b> is normally called by a network mini-redirector driver in response to receiving a custom IOCTL request from user mode.
-For example, a user might execute from the command line a "NET USE x: /d" to delete a share.
-This request would be mapped through the network provider DLL provided by the network mini-redirector to a custom IOCTL request sent to the network mini-redirector kernel driver which would call the <b>RxFinalizeConnection</b> routine to delete the connection and any associated V_NET_ROOT structures.</p>

-<p><b>RxFinalizeVNetRoot</b> is also called by the <b>RxForceFinalizeAllVNetRoots</b> routine to finalize each V_NET_ROOT associated with a NET_ROOT structure.</p>

-<p>Before calling <b>RxFinalizeVNetRoot</b>, a lock on the netname table associated with the device object must be acquired in exclusive mode. </p>

-<p>If the <b>UpperFinalization</b> member of the V_NET_ROOT is 0, then <b>RxFinalizeVNetRoot</b> will iterate through all the FCBs that belong to the NET_ROOT associated with this V_NET_ROOT and orphan all of the SRV_OPEN structures that are associated with the V_NET_ROOT. </p>

-<p><b>RxFinalizeVNetRoot</b> will call the <b>MRxFinalizeVNetRoot</b> routine provided by the network mini-redirector to finalize the V_NET_ROOT before the memory for the V_NET_ROOT structure will be released. </p>

 ## -requirements
 <table>
 <tr>